 Melting point apparatus

-Students will synthesize and characterize one compound each, but are expected to pool data as a class for a comparative analysis.
-The antimicrobial assay requires supplies not commonly found in a chemistry laboratory, and instructors are encouraged to collaborate with a colleague in microbiology.
+Students synthesize one of three possible derivatives of a cyanoxime ligand, coordinate Ag(I), and test the antimicrobial properties of their compound.
+The antimicrobial assay requires supplies not commonly found in a chemistry laboratory, and instructors are encouraged to collaborate with a colleage in microbiology.